heskarioth/pyabebooks/README.md

 # pyabebooks

-wrapper for abebooks.com via asyncio
+wrapper for abebooks.com via asyncio for speeding up your book search.
-# Crypto Investment Tracker

-Tired of keeping track of your crypto portfolio across multiple exchanges?
-Crypto Investment Tracker enables you to keep track of all your crypto holdings across all your providers (currently support for Binance and Kraken.com is enabled).

 ### Installation